payya4/Group_5_Rotation_3/Workflow_Timeline.md

   - Contains allele frequencies calculated from the dataset after removing outliers.

 ### Scripts Used (need to prepare these scripts in the same order displayed)
-- **Script for Population Files:** Script to make tab delimited text file (with and without)
+- **Scripts for Population Files:**
+  - Scripts to make tab delimited text file (with and without)
-  - This script prepares population data files for frequency calculation.
+  - These scripts prepare population data files for frequency calculation.

 - **Script for Allele Frequencies:**
   You can view the script used for this analysis from the following link: